 Hitting the right balance between decentralization and centralization is a challenge for many organizations.
-At the Home Depot Inc., the retail giant with over 2,000 stores across the United States, Canada, Mexico, and China, one of the major changes their former CEO Robert Nardelli did was to centralize most of its operations.
-Before the transition, Home Depot store managers made a number of decisions autonomously and each store had an entrepreneurial culture.
+At the Home Depot, the retail giant with over 2,000 stores across the United States, Canada, Mexico, and China, one of the major changes instituted by former CEO Bob Nardelli was to centralize most of its operations.
+Before Nardelli's arrival in 2000, Home Depot store managers made a number of decisions autonomously and each store had an entrepreneurial culture.
 Nardelli's changes initially saved the company a lot of money.
-For example, for a company of that size, centralizing purchasing operations led to big cost savings, because the company could negotiate significant discounts from suppliers.
+For example, for a company of that size, centralizing purchasing operations led to big cost savings because the company could negotiate important discounts from suppliers.
 At the same time, many analysts think that the centralization went too far, leading to the loss of the service-oriented culture at the stores.
+Nardelli was ousted after seven years.
 Charan, R. (2006, April).
 Home Depot's blueprint for culture change.
 Harvard Business Review, 84(4), 60-70; Marquez, J. (2007, January 15).
 Big bucks at door for Depot HR leader.
 Workforce Management, 86(1).